 If you’re a frequent boater, you know how easily mildew can grow on your vinyl seats.
 After all, your boat withstands a lot of moisture and humidity, even when it’s not on the water.
 Despite your vinyl seats being susceptible to damage, there are several ways how to protect vinyl seats and prevent mildew growth from making an appearance.
+Read on to learn the process of cleaning vinyl boat seats.

 Potential Harms to Vinyl Seats